This article covers:

 Even after this period, teams must be set up to monitor error reports and line them up for the next sprint.
 Some critical errors may be pushed out in a mid-cycle build, while you can prioritize others in upcoming sprints.

 At the same time, the customer experience and service teams watch the communication lines for customer feedback.
-They may actively seek customer feedback after they have used the updated product for a specific period.
+They may actively seek customer feedback after using the updated product for a specific period.

 This feedback is then collected, tested for feasibility, and entered into the development cycle.